splunk/splunk-gcp-functions/Examples/Example-4-Assets.md

 **Note that you will need to change values in bold in the scripts below to identify your project id, HEC URL, token and GCS Bucket**
-You can also change the OS environment variables in the first section to fit your needs Note to use your Project ID, and not Project Name / Number
+You can also change the OS environment variables in the first section to fit your needs
+Note:
+Use your Project ID for MY_PROJECT and not Project Name / Number

+Change the value of PARENT to your organisation id if you want to use Organization level, eg "organization/orgid" (see install guide for more details)

 When running the scripts the first time in a new project, if asked, accept the queries to create/initialise services